-Carlos Carrasco (16-6) pitched into the seventh as the Indians improved to 32-5 in their past 37 games.
+Carlos Carrasco (16-6) pitched into the seventh as the Indians improved to 32-5 in their last 37 games.

-With the win, the Indians clinched at least a tie in the division and dropped their magic number to repeat as champs to one.
+With the win, the Indians clinched at least a tie for the division and dropped their magic number for repeating as champs to one.
 If Minnesota loses later at home against Toronto, Cleveland will clinch and take the next step in getting back to the World Series.

 A victory by the Twins would mean the Indians could lock up the division on Sunday, when ace and Cy Young co-favorite Corey Kluber starts the series finale.

-Lindor wasn't planning on watching the Twins or celebrating if the Indians clinch while they're at home.
+Lindor wasn't planning on watching the Twins or celebrating if the Indians clinch while their at home.